HomeESP32UART TutorialsConfigure and Simple TX/RX

 }

-• First we will create a buffer, where we will store the data to be transmitted.
+• First we will allocate the 30 bytes to the data buffer, where we will store the data to be transmitted.

-• Next we will store the data into the Txdata buffer.
-Here we will increment the value of the num variable so that the data will be different each time
+• Next we will store the data into the data buffer.
+Here we will increment the value of the num variable so that the data will be different each time.

 • uart_write_bytes will be used to write the data.
 The function takes the following parameters

-• @const void* src, The pointer to the source address, Txdata in this example
+• @const void* src, The pointer to the source address, data in this example.

-• @size_t size, The length of the data to be transmitted
+• @size_t size, The length of the data to be transmitted, len in this example.

 static void rx_task(void *arg)